 "MUST" This word means that the item is an absolute requirement of this specification.
 "MUST NOT" This phrase means that the item is an absolute prohibition of this specification.
 "SHOULD" This word means that there may exist valid reasons in particular circumstances to ignore this item, but the full implications should be understood and the case carefully weighed before choosing a different course.
+As applied to this specification, requirements signified by "SHOULD" are expected to be mandatory for Wi-Fi Gateways (Wi-Fi GWs) deployed in public settings and in enterprises.
+On the other hand, particular circumstances driven by lower end residential deployments may prevent the full implementation of requirements signified by "SHOULD" for residential Wi-Fi GWs.
 "SHOULD NOT" This phrase means that there may exist valid reasons in particular circumstances when the listed behavior is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behavior described with this label.
 "MAY" This word means that this item is truly optional.
 One vendor may choose to include the item because a particular marketplace requires it or because it enhances the product, for example; another vendor may omit the same item.